-- Up-to-date knowledge of, and experience with, industrial and occupational trends and local labor market conditions. - An understanding of how we determine whether a claimant is disabled, especially at steps 4 and 5 of the sequential evaluation process we describe beginning on page 14. - Involvement in or knowledge of vocational counseling and the job placement of adult, differently-abled workers into jobs. - Knowledge of, and experience using, vocational reference sources of which the agency has taken administrative notice under 20 CFR 404.1566(d) and 416.966(d), including: - The Dictionary of Occupational Titles (DOT) and the Selected Characteristics of Occupations Defined in the Revised Dictionary of Occupational Titles (SCO);13 - County Business Patterns and Census reports published by the Bureau of Census; - The Occupational Outlook Handbook published by the Bureau of Labor Statistics; and
+- Up-to-date knowledge of, and experience with, industrial and occupational trends and local labor market conditions. - An understanding of how we determine whether a claimant is disabled, especially at steps 4 and 5 of the sequential evaluation process we describe beginning on page 14. - Involvement in or knowledge of vocational counseling and the job placement of adult, differently-abled workers into jobs. - Knowledge of and experience using reliable job information available from various governmental and other publications under 20 CFR 404.1566(d) and 416.966(d), including: - The Dictionary of Occupational Titles (DOT) and the Selected Characteristics of Occupations Defined in the Revised Dictionary of Occupational Titles (SCO); 13 - County Business Patterns and Census reports published by the Bureau of Census; - The Occupational Outlook Handbook published by the Bureau of Labor Statistics;

-12 See 20 CFR 404.1560(b)(2), 404.1566(e), 416.960(b)(2), 416.966(e).
+12 See 20 CFR 404.1560(b)(2), 404.1566(e), 416.960(b)(2), 416.966(e), SSR 24-3P, HALLEX I-2-6-74.

-13 For simplicity, we refer only to the DOT in the remainder of this handbook.
+$^{^{13}}$ For simplicity, we refer only to the DOT in the remainder of this handbook.
 It should be understood that when we refer to the DOT, we mean the SCO as well whenever appropriate.